← Back to BlogProduct Guides

 Screen Time's Downtime can serve as a bedtime lock, but it applies the same schedule to all apps.
 ParentalEdge's bedtime lock lets you block all apps while still allowing calls and alarms — so the device is locked down but can still wake your child up in the morning.

 All ParentalEdge settings — filtering rules, study time schedules, app controls — are protected by a parent PIN.
-Your child can't change any configuration on the app itself.
+Your child cannot change any configuration on the app itself.

-ParentalEdge also uses Apple's Screen Time API to lock down device settings, so your child can't disable protections or uninstall apps.
+ParentalEdge also uses Apple's Screen Time API to lock down device settings, so your child cannot disable protections or uninstall apps.

 Feature Apple Screen Time ParentalEdge

-Web filtering Adult content only (unreliable) 31 categories, 14 always blocked + alerts
+Web filtering Adult content only (unreliable) 31 categories, 14 always blocked + email alerts

 Activity reports App category usage totals Every website, search query, app with timestamps

-Search monitoring Not available Google, Bing, DuckDuckGo, Yahoo queries captured
+Search monitoring Not available Google, Bing, DuckDuckGo, Yahoo, Yandex queries captured

 Blocked attempt alerts Not available Email alerts when child hits a block